freqhorn/hornspec/README.md

 Installation
 ============

 Compiles with gcc-5 (on Linux) and clang-900 (on Mac).
 Assumes preinstalled Svn, Gmp, and Boost (libboost-system1.55-dev) packages.
+Additionally, armadillo package to get candidates from behaviors.

 * `cd aeval ; mkdir build ; cd build`
 * `cmake ../`